 Rich Holland was raised, educated, and worked in Los Angeles, California.
 He is an electrical engineer who had a 35-year career as an Aerospace Engineer and Manager.
 In California, Rich’s hobbies included early music performance, management of early music workshops, and performances for the Southern California Recorder Society.
-After retirement and moving to South Dakota, Rich was elected to City Councils and has served nine years to date.
+After retirement and moving to South Dakota, Rich was elected to the Vermillion City Council and has served nine years to date.

 Rebecca Bailey, Executive Artistic Director

 Rebecca Bailey has spent the past four years serving as Asst.
 Professor of Theatre at The University of the Ozarks.
 This summer she began a full-time position serving as the Education Program Director for the Arkansas Coalition Against Sexual Assault where she will use theatrical techniques in training Victim Advocates and other first responders.
 In 2021, she received a Visionary Voice Award for her work with ACASA.
 She studied Shakespeare and Performance at Mary Baldwin University, finishing her MFA in Directing in Dec of 2016 at University of South Dakota.
 Having served as a freelance director, Wine with Will performer, and South Dakota Shakespeare Festival board member, Rebecca was thrilled to accept the Interim Artistic Director position with SDSF in the fall of 2021, Rebecca has served as a director for Prairie Repertory Theatre, North Dakota Shakespeare Festival, and South Dakota Shakespeare Festival.
 Favorite productions directed include Comedy of Errors (South Dakota Shakespeare Festival), Venus in Fur (University of South Dakota), The Diary of Anne Frank (University of the Ozarks), The Little Mermaid (Prairie Repertory Theatre), and Extremities (University of the Ozarks).
 Rebecca served as the Arkansas State Chair for the Kennedy Center American College Theatre Festival Region VI.
 Rebecca now freelances as a director and movement/intimacy coach teaching classes focused on Acting, Directing, Shakespeare, Movement, and Voice.
 In November, she directed a devised production, For Hurting Hands which received two national awards from KCACTF including a Citizen’s Artist Award.
 She directed this production devised by seven students approaching their perspectives on equality and diversity following recent events.
 Rebecca is thankful to continue directing with companies including Prairie Repertory Theatre and North Dakota Shakespeare Festival.